If you’re looking for a list of the best things to do in Queensland, Australia you’ve stumbled on the right one!

 Stradbroke Island is great for spotting wildlife such as kangaroos, koalas, dolphins and pelicans.

 Right up in far north Queensland, there are even more islands such as Green Island, Magnetic Island, Lady Elliot Island, Lizard Island, Fitzroy Island, and Bedarra Island.

 Definitely make time for at least a day trip to one of our stunning tropical islands when you visit Queensland.

-10) Go Bush Walking in one of the National Parks
+10) Go Bush Walking in a National Park

 With more than 200 national parks in Queensland, regardless of where you visit there is bound to be a gorgeous national park nearby.